teerasej/advanced-prompt-engineering-with-copilot-chat/exercises/advanced-prompt-engineering/chain-of-thought.md

 ## Summary

-Ask Copilot to think step by step before giving an answer.
+Encourages the AI to think out loud, step by step, to reach better reasoning and accuracy for complex tasks.

 ## Example use case